KDRV

-KDRV (channel 12) and KDKF (channel 31) are television stations licensed respectively to Medford and Klamath Falls, Oregon, United States; the stations are affiliated with ABC.
+KDRV (channel 12) in Medford, Oregon, and KDKF (channel 31) in Klamath Falls, Oregon, are television stations affiliated with ABC, serving southern Oregon and far northern California.
 Owned by Allen Media Group, the stations maintain studios on Knutson Avenue (near Rogue Valley International–Medford Airport) in north Medford.
 KDRV's transmitter is located at the edge of Wolf Creek Park in rural northeastern Josephine County (near Golden), while KDKF's tower sits atop Stukel Mountain southeast of Klamath Falls.

 KDKF operates as a full-time satellite of KDRV; its existence is only acknowledged in station identifications.
 Aside from its transmitter, KDKF does not maintain any physical presence locally in Klamath Falls.